 This program targets students who are relatively new to field biology as well as those who wish to receive additional background training in a particular area.
-Students conduct independent research under the supervision of RMBL scientists (75-80% time) while taking one of three field courses (20-25% time).
+Students conduct independent research under the supervision of RMBL scientists (75-80% time) while taking one of two field courses (20-25% time).
 Class size is limited to 12 students/course.
 There are a substantial number of full and partial scholarships, so financial need should not stop students from applying.
 Students will receive various levels of support, depending upon the strength of the application and financial need.
-Courses offered during summer 2013:
+Courses offered during summer 2014:

 Mentors: A list of potential mentors and projects can be viewed here